scottmuc/scottmuc.github.com/source/_posts/2014-11-05-joining-soundcloud-and-moving-to-berlin.markdown

 I've learned a lot on how to conduct an interview from this process.

 I came away really feeling like these were people I would love to work with.
 More than that, I loved their discipline in XP practices.
-Working with CloudFoundry, I could become an expert in this field.
+Working with Cloud Foundry, I could become an expert in this field.
 They also respected employees work/life balance and that's crucial for me.

 The job would be located in San Francisco, and the pay would reflect that, though the cost of living would offset it.
 It's a city I've lived in before and enjoyed.
 I have a lot of friends there and would be immersed in beer culture.
-My role would be a developer working on pieces of CloudFoundry.
+My role would be a developer working on pieces of Cloud Foundry.
 So it's an opportunity to develop my dev chops again.

 {% img left /images/blog/career-break/soundcloud.png 300 %}
 **[Soundcloud][soundcloud]** - The only way I can describe it is Twitter for audio.
 I've only used the basic recording